jamii/zest/design.md

 `{}` is used for grouping instead of `()` to avoid ambiguity.

+`/` is used as a prefix for fields to maintain LL(k) grammar and to avoid ambiguity in positional arguments.

 `foo/bar` is used for field access to mirror definition `foo = [/bar 42]`.

 The syntax for function patterns is consistent with the syntax for creating structs - as if functions take a struct of arguments.